Background pattern

 Patients with liver or kidney problems:

-Inform your doctor if you have liver or kidney problems as you may need to modify the usual dose.
+You should inform your doctor if you have liver or kidney problems, as you may need to modify the normal dose.

 Preparation of the suspension